Ohio Dental Insurance Plans

 Dental Benefits in Ohio

 Dental plans in Ohio have a range of benefit designs.
 Some plans have a narrow coverage of preventive care and basic dental services such as fillings and extractions.
 Other plans have more comprehensive features that include major dental services such as crowns and periodontal care.
 Another differentiating feature among Ohio dental plans is the maximum benefit, which is the most the insurer will pay toward an enrollees dental care within a year.
-Some plans have a modest plan maximum (e.g. $500 during the first year of enrollment) while others have a plan maximum of several thousand dollars.
+Some plans have a modest plan maximum (e.g. $500 during the first year of enrollment) while others have generous maximums in the amount of several thousand dollars.

 When comparing dental benefits, it wise to review the level of coverage for care such as: